SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Related Work

 \subsection{Multimodal video summarization}

-Several attempts were made to advance the quality of automated video summarization using additional data modalities.
+Several attempts have been made to advance the quality of automated video summarization using additional data modalities.
 Narasimhan et al. \cite{10.5555/3540261.3541333} examined the performance of CLIP-It when the textual input is formed as a set of auto-generated dense captions of the video content.
-Following, focusing on the summarization of instructional videos, Narasimhan et al. \cite{10.1007/978-3-031-19830-4_31} developed a method that takes into account the video frames and transcripts, and selects video fragments showing important steps of the procedure that are most relevant to the task, but also mentioned in the transcripts.
+Following, focusing on the summarization of instructional videos, Narasimhan et al. \cite{10.1007/978-3-031-19830-4_31} developed a method that takes into account the video frames and the audio transcripts, and selects video fragments showing important steps of the procedure that are most relevant to the task, but also mentioned in the transcripts.
 Working also with instructional videos, Palaskar et al. \cite{palaskar-etal-2019-multimodal} performed their summarization using a multi-source sequence-to-sequence model with hierarchical attention, while a similar approach was adopted by Sanabria et al. \cite{9413097} for summarizing sports videos.
 Zhong et al. \cite{10.1145/3477538} built a method that creates semantically representative video summaries by minimizing the distance of learnable visual and text representations of the video content and its textual description, respectively, in a common embedding space.
-Argaw et al. \cite{10656029} presented a method that employs the visual content and a long-form description of it or the audio transcripts, and trained it with ground-truth pseudo-summaries obtained by prompting an LLM to extract the most informative moments from ASR transcripts.
-Fu et al. \cite{fu-etal-2021-mm} presented a method that integrates a jump-attention mechanism to align features extracted from transcripts and video frames, and trained it using multi-task learning to simultaneously optimize text and video summarization.
-He et al. \cite{10204014} built the A2Summ method which can align and attend multimodal inputs leveraging time correspondence using an alignment-guided self-attention mechanism; the latter learns how to form a keyframe-based and a text-based summary with the help of dual contrastive losses.
-Finally, Qui et al. \cite{10655119} employed a hierarchy of cross-modal attention mechanisms to fuse visual features from video frames and fragments with textual features from audio transcripts, and creates a video and textual summary.
+Argaw et al. \cite{10656029} presented a method that employs the visual content and a long-form description of it or the audio transcripts, and trained it with ground-truth pseudo-summaries obtained by prompting a Large Language Model (LLM) to extract the most informative moments from ASR transcripts.
+Jung Lee et al. \cite{11093752} described a method that initially generates frame-level captions with the help of a frozen Multimodal LLM (LLaVA-1.5-7B \cite{NEURIPS2023_6dcf277e}), and estimates the importance of each frame using a frozen LLM (Llama-2-13B-chat \cite{touvron2023llama2openfoundation}).
+Then, taking into account the captions within a local temporal window around the frame, it refines the estimated frame-level importance scores using a global self-attention mechanism that considers the entire video context.